akiratwang/UniMelb-Data-Science-Information/README.md

 - Machine Learning (COMP30027)

 ### Core Math Subjects:
-There's a lot more maths than you think (the major shares the same core maths as Actuarial Science up to second year), and so I highly recommend you take either AM1 / AM2 or Real Analysis, or else Probability will be a hard grind to do well in.
+There are a lot more maths than you think (the major shares the same core maths as Actuarial Science up to the second year), and so I highly recommend you take either AM1 / AM2 or Real Analysis, or else Probability will be a hard grind to do well in.
 - Calculus 2 (MAST10006)
 - Linear Algebra (MAST10007)
 - Probability (MAST20004)